Personal Property and Vehicles

 Yes, you can file an appeal to the Board of Equalization.
 However, since reassessment happens every two years, the economic conditions of January 1 of the reassessment year apply to all appeals.
 That means, even if the real estate market went down after January 1 of the reassessment year, it may not have an impact on the value of your property.

-The deadline to appeal is established by Missouri State Statutes as the second Monday in July (July 8,2013).
-Appeal forms are available online, at the BOE office in Clayton as well as all three St. Louis County satellite offices in May 2013.
+The deadline to appeal is established by Missouri State Statutes as the second Monday in July (July 13,2015).
+Appeal forms are available May 1st online, at the BOE office in Clayton as well as all three St. Louis County satellite offices.
 Board of Equalization hearings will be conducted during July and August.
 For further information see Property Value Appeals.

 How do I schedule an Informal Conference?

-Residential property owners may call 314-615-4595 after March 19 to request an appointment for an informal conference.
+Starting March 23rd, residential property owners may call 314-615-4595 to request an appointment for an informal conference.
 Appointments are limited.
-Therefore, owners are encouraged to schedule an appointment quickly if they see an issue with the Assessor's preliminary value.
+Therefore, owners are encouraged to schedule an appointment quickly if they see an issue with the Assessor’s preliminary value.

 When and where are the Informal Conferences held?